kirankumrnbg/EIP_Assignment/README.md

 # Epoch:

-Epoch is the term we use for one full cycle which is made of one forward propagation and one back propagation.
+Epoch is the term we use for one cycle of training dataset to complete all its forward and backward propogations .
 We can decide the number of cycles in our training by setting the number of epochs at pre training stage.
 There is common question in the minds of first timers about the selection of number of epochs before training which will help to utilize resources of computing unit efficiently.
 The answer is Selection of number of epoch at which validation set loss starts to increase and training set loss starts to get decrease which in other term over fitting of the model.
 Hence selection of number of epochs is very important parameter which helps to use resources and time efficiently.

 # Feature Map: